 Please, do not for a minute think that I am proud of it; because I certainly am not.
 I’m morbidly ashamed of it, the cruel words, yelling, anger, very ashamed.
 Oh my, how embarrassed I am of the way I act at times.

 So here I am bearing my soul and admitting my problem with the beast of my mouth and the cruel phrases and words that come from it at times.

 Why?
 Because I believe when you admit things to yourself and others it puts a light on the subject; it makes you more aware of it.
 Yes, it’s extremely humiliating and embarrassing to say it out loud, to admit a bad habit.
 Goodness yes, but maybe, just maybe, that confession will help me to tame my beast.

 Our mouth, our tongue I think has always been a problem for mankind.
 Does that make it okay for me to act in such a way?
 Goodness no!
 But its obviously a huge problem.
 Why do you ask?

 Because the Bible is filled with verses about our mouth.
 How were to control our tongue, and use it to edify and not tear down and to praise and not condemn.

 Yes.
-I’m reminded of a story Joyce Meyer told…. of course this isn’t word for word, but you’ll understand it.
-She said you can be home yelling and screaming with awful words flying…. the doorbell ring… you see it’s the preacher… you stop immediately, put on your happy face, as if nothing is wrong and life is wonderful… open the door ever so gracefully.
+I’m reminded of a story Joyce Meyer told…. of course, this isn’t the word for word, but you’ll understand it.
+She said you can be home yelling and screaming with awful words flying…. the doorbell ring… you see it’s the preacher… you stop immediately, put on your happy face as if nothing is wrong and life is wonderful… open the door ever so gracefully.
 “Hello Pastor, so kind of you to stop by.
 Won’t you come in?”